Next JS Interview Questions and Answers [Updated]

 3. What is the purpose of _app.js and _document.js in Next.js?

-_app.js is the root component for all pages in the Next.js application.
-It's a great place to implement global state management, custom error handling, or any logic that needs to be applied across the entire application.
+is the root component for all pages in the Next.js application.
+It's a great place to implement global state management, custom error handling, or any logic that needs to be applied across the entire application. _document.js

-_document.js controls the HTML document's structure generated on the server side.
-It allows developers to customize the <head> section, including meta tags, scripts, and stylesheets.
+controls the HTML document's structure generated on the server side.
+It allows developers to customize the <head> section, including meta tags, scripts, and stylesheets.4.
+How do you handle environment variables in Next.js?

-1. Directly using process.env.
+- Directly using

-3. Using dotenv
+dotenv

 5. How can you handle redirects in Next.js?